model-checking/kani/kani-docs/src/bookrunner.md

 Before running the above mentioned jobs, we pre-process the examples to:
  1. Set the expected output according to flags present in the code snippet.
- 2. Add any required compiler/RMC flags (e.g., CBMC unwinding flags).
+ 2. Add any required compiler/Kani flags (e.g., CBMC unwinding flags).

 Finally, we run all jobs, collect their outputs and compare them against the expected outputs.
 The results are summarized as follows: If the obtained and expected outputs differ, the color of the stage bar will be red.
 Otherwise, it will be blue.
-If an example shows one red bar, it is considered a failed example that cannot be handled by RMC.
+If an example shows one red bar, it is considered a failed example that cannot be handled by Kani.

-The [book runner report](./bookrunner/index.html) and [its text version](./bookrunner/bookrunner.txt) are automatically updated whenever a PR gets merged into RMC.
+The [book runner report](./bookrunner/index.html) and [its text version](./bookrunner/bookrunner.txt) are automatically updated whenever a PR gets merged into Kani.

 ## The book running procedure